Gemma Donati: Biography

 Gemma Donati's life is relatively undocumented.
 Throughout his life, Dante never mentioned Donati.
 Instead he wrote prolifically about his love-interest and muse Beatrice Portinari, whom he met when he was nine.

 Donati was born to Manetto and Maria Donati in around 1267, two years after her future husband, Dante Alighieri.
 The Donati family was a wealthy family in medieval Florence.
 She was betrothed to Dante in 1277 when he was either 11 or 12 years old.
 Her dowry was only 200 florins, which suggests that Dante's family had no substantial assets by the mid-1270s.
 Nevertheless, an alliance with the Donati family through marriage was socially prestigious.
 Since the Donati family owned a lot of land in Florence and made money through renting, it is very likely that the Donatis were the landlords of the Alighieri home.
 The couple were married sometime around 1285 while they were in their early 20s.

-Accounts vary as to how many children and Donati and Dante had, but they had at least four children:
+Accounts vary as to how many children Donati and Dante had, but they had at least four children: